fishinwind/workshop/rst/Classes/class-11.rst

     enumerate("abcdefg")

 Enumerate is lazy, meaning it won't consume an iterable until we ask it to

 .. code-block:: python

     list(enumerate("abcdefg"))
     # OR
     for i, letter in enumerate("abcdefg"):
         print i, letter
+    # remember we have our choice of variable names.
+The above is identical to
+    for xx, hello in enumerate("abcdefg"):
+        print xx, hello

+Generally we name index variables as *i* and give the other variables names that make sense.

 enumerate (3)
 =============

-So we can wrap any iterable in enumerate and we will get a tuple of `index, thing`.
-Where `thing` was the element of the list.
+When we wrap any iterable in enumerate and we get a tuple of `index, thing`.
+Where `thing` was the element of the original list.

 We can skip the header in a file like this: